 Instructions

-- Place ham shank in a large dutch oven or pot, cover with water and bring to a boil.
-Reduce heat and simmer for 1 ½ hour (add more water if necessary to always keep the ham covered)
+- Place the ham shank in a large Dutch oven or pot, cover with water, and bring to a boil.
+Reduce the heat and simmer for 1 ½ hours (add more water if necessary to always keep the ham covered)

-- Remove ham and add cubed potatoes, carrots, and celery to the broth.
+- Remove the ham and add the cubed potatoes, carrots, and celery to the broth.
 Season with salt and pepper

 - Cube ham and set it aside.
 Discard the bone